padraignix/padraignix.github.io/_posts/2020-3-1-htb-machine-zetta.md

 ---
 layout:     post
+title:      HacktheBox - Personal 'Zetta' Walkthough
-title:      Hack the Box - Zetta
+title2:     Hack the Box - Zetta
 date:       2020-3-01 12:00:00 -0400
 summary:    HTB Zetta machine walkthrough.
-Stepping through methodology of what worked, what didn't and any interesting notes gleaned along the way.
+Starting with an FTP FXP IPv6 leak, to an rsync brute-force for user access to the machine.
+Once on, chained custom syslog messages with a postgres SQL injection to pivot user access.
+Finally, a dubious password policy leads to using discovered credentials and adapting them to the root password for system level access.
 categories: hack-the-box
 thumbnail: cogs
 tags: